Helly groups: Biautomaticity of Helly groups

 Now, we are ready to conclude the proof of biautomaticity from Theorem \ref{biautomatic}.

 \begin{proposition} Let a group $\Gamma$ act geometrically on a Helly graph $G$.
 Then $\Gamma$ is biautomatic. \end{proposition}

 \begin{proof} Let $\mathcal P$ denote the set of all normal paths of $G$.
 We will prove now that the path system ${\mathcal P}$ satisfies the conditions (1)-(3) of Theorem~\ref{swiat}.
 Condition (2) is satisfied because any two vertices of $G$ are connected by a path of ${\mathcal P}$.
 That ${\mathcal P}$ satisfies the $2$--sided fellow traveler property follows from Corollary~\ref{normal-bicombing}.
 Finally, condition (1) that the set ${\mathcal P}$ can be $2$--locally recognized follows from the definition of normal paths and the fact that conditions (1) and (2) of this definition can be tested within balls of $G$ of radius $2$.
-Since $\Gamma$ acts properly discontinuously and cocompactly on $G$, there exists only a constant number of types of such balls. \end{proof}
+Since $\Gamma$ acts geometrically on $G$, there exists only a constant number of types of such balls. \end{proof}

-\begin{remark} Proposition \ref{2recog_Helly} can be also proved by viewing the set ${\mathcal P}^*$ of normal clique-paths of a Helly graph $G$ as paths of the first barycentric subdivision $\beta (G)$ of the clique complex of $G$ and establishing that ${\mathcal P}^*$ satisfies conditions (1)-(3) of Theorem \ref{swiat}.
-Combinatorially, $\beta(G)$ can be defined in the following way: the cliques of $G$ are the vertices of $\beta(G)$ and two different cliques $\sigma$ and $\sigma'$ are adjacent in $\beta(G)$ if and only if $\sigma\subset \sigma'$ or $\sigma'\subset \sigma$. \end{remark}
+\begin{remark} Proposition \ref{2recog_Helly} can be also proved by viewing the set ${\mathcal P}^*$ of normal clique-paths of a Helly graph $G$ as paths of the face complex $F(X(G))$ of the clique complex of $G$ and establishing that ${\mathcal P}^*$ satisfies conditions (1)-(3) of Theorem \ref{swiat}.